 There are no fully developed NF/MC schemes available, although some promising linac based ideas were presented.
 In particular, there is not a complete set of beam and machine parameters for the different linac and rings associated with acceleration, accumulation and compression.
 We note that there is an historical RCS proton driver scheme at FNAL [6], but it does not meet the requirements specified above.

 V. Lebedev [7] showed the difficulties in attaining the required MC parameters due to longitudinal microwave instability and tune shift due to transverse space charge.
-Using the ICD2 driver alone the beam power is limited to < 1 MW.
+Using the ICD-2 driver alone the beam power is limited to < 1 MW.
 At 8 GeV, with some intermediate compression 1 MW is possible with a single bunch, and higher powers with multiple bunches compressed (as described below).
 Going to higher energy tends to alleviate the instability and space charge limitations.

-Two innovative ideas were introduced which tend to alleviate the compression issues.
+Innovative ideas were introduced which tend to alleviate the compression and charge exchange injection issues.
 The first is the so-called “trombone/funnel” concept [5, 8] in which multiple 2 nsec bunches are created in a compression ring (each with a fraction of the intensity required by a single bunch 4 MW scheme), the individual bunches are extracted to separate extraction beam-lines of varying length so that they arrive at the target at the same time.
-Another new concept is a “resonant foil by-pass scheme” [8, 9], which reduces the foil traversal problem in the initial accumulation period for schemes that have very long injection times.
+Another new concept is a “resonant foil by-pass scheme” [8, 9], which reduces the foil traversal problem in the initial accumulation period for schemes that have very long injection times because of a low linac beam current.
 This idea involves chopping the CW linac beam to ~ 10% duty factor and incorporates a resonant position bump at the foil in the accumulation ring, synchronized so that the circulating beam passes through the foil during the un-chopped part of injection and is pulled away from the foil during the chopped portion of the injection.
 However details of this proposed scheme with realistic linac beam distributions and foil heating calculations have not been done.

 One complete scheme was presented for a NF application [10], but this feasibility analysis was performed in the context of the CERN accelerator complex, and does not meet the MC requirements.